Three-halves variation of geodesics in the directed landscape: Brownian-Bessel decomposition

 \begin{remark} The same result with the same proof holds for two-sided Brownian motion scaled near zero, in arbitrary dimensions, that is, let $W$ have law which is absolutely continuous with respect to $B_d$, a $d$-dimensional Brownian motion, on compact sets for some $d\in \N$.
 Then

 converges in law to $B_d$ as $\e\to 0$ in the uniform-on-compact topology. \end{remark}

-The next lemma relates Theorem \ref{l:bessel} to processes that are Brownian on compacts. \begin{lemma} Let $D:\R \to \R$ have law which is Brownian on compacts, and suppose that the maximum of $D$ is almost surely uniquely attained at a time $T$.
+The next lemma relates Theorem \ref{l:bessel} to processes that are Brownian on compacts. \begin{lemma} Let $D:\R \to \R$ have law which is Brownian on compacts (with diffusion parameter $2$), and suppose that the maximum of $D$ is almost surely uniquely attained at a time $T$.
 Then